jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzweb/index.md

 At the top of the Build & Deploy page, click **Advanced**.
 Because you've switched from Simple to Advanced mode, Pipeline will have automatically generated a configuration for your project.
 You're going to set this up from scratch, though, so before going further:

-1. Click the gear icon on the rightmost panel, which represents a stage named `dev Deploy` by default.
+1. Click the gear icon on the rightmost tile, which represents a stage named `dev Deploy` by default.
 Click **Delete Stage** and confirm the deletion.
-2. Click the gear icon on the remaining build stage panel.
+2. Click the gear icon on the remaining build stage tile.
 Click **Delete Stage** and confirm the deletion.

 ![Deleting the pre-configured Pipeline][25]